fhhagenberg-sqe/web-testing-selenium-bib/README.md

 The test cases should be independent from finding elements, clicks, key strokes, waits, etc. operating on specific elements of a Web page.
 These operations and specific elements should be moved to Page Object classes `SearchPage`, `ResultsPage`, etc. Put these classes into a separate package (e.g. `at.fhhagenberg.sqe.pageobjects`).

 Note:
-* Follow the examples provided at [Page Objects in Selenium] and [SeleniumHQ Wiki about PageObjects][SeleniumHQ Wiki PageObjects].
+* Follow the examples provided at [Page Objects in Selenium] and [Selenium Wiki PageObjects][Selenium Wiki PageObjects].
 * Use the class `PageFactory` provided by Selenium to abbreviate the code in the Page Object classes.
-For further information see the aforementioned blog as well as the [Wiki documentation about PageFactories][SeleniumHQ Wiki PageFactory].
+For further information see the aforementioned blog as well as the [Wiki documentation about PageFactories][Selenium Wiki PageFactory].
 * Run your JUnit test cases – make sure they still pass.

 ### Submission